Anna Brackett

-Anna Callender Brackett (May 21, 1836 – March 18, 1911) was an American philosopher known for being a translator, feminist, and an educator.
-Her philosophical achievements are oftentimes overlooked.
+Anna Callender Brackett (May 21, 1836 – March 18, 1911) was an American philosopher, translator, feminist, and educator.
 She translated Karl Rosenkranz's Pedagogics as a System and wrote The Education of American Girls, a response to arguments against the coeducation of males and females.

 Life

 Born to Samuel and Caroline Brackett, she was the oldest of five children.
 Her father was a dry goods merchant on Milk Street in Boston, Massachusetts, and the family lived in Somerville.
 Brackett attended private and public schools in Boston and Somerville and Abbot Academy.
-In 1856 she graduated from the state teaching school in Framingham, Massachusetts, now known at Framingham State University.
-She served as a teacher in East Brookfield, Massachusetts, and then as an assistant principal in the teaching school in Framingham.
-In 1861, Anna became vice principal in Charleston, South Carolina.
+In 1856 she graduated from the state teaching school in Framingham, Massachusetts, now known as Framingham State University.
+Brackett served as a teacher in East Brookfield, Massachusetts, and then as an assistant principal in the teaching school in Framingham.
+In 1861, she became vice principal in Charleston, South Carolina.
 At the start of the Civil War, she was forced to leave for New Orleans and then St. Louis where she met with the St. Louis Hegelians and later published the first English translation of several philosophical works.
 After briefly returning to Cambridge, Massachusetts, and teaching at the high school there, she then went back to St. Louis.